leonstel/leonstel.github.io/blogs/gmap4.md

         this.context = context;
     }

-    // When a marker gets added to the map it it will call the clickhandler
+    // When a marker gets added to the map add a clicklister
-    // of the context
-    private addMarker(marker: MutantMarker): void {
+    // This listener fires the clickhandler on the context private addMarker(marker: MutantMarker): void {
         marker.addListener('click', this.markerClickHandler.bind(this, marker));
     }